Odorheiu Secuiesc

 Odorheiu Secuiesc ([odorˌheju sekuˈjesk]; Székelyudvarhely, [ˈseːkɛjudvɒrhɛj]; Oderhellen) is the second largest municipality in Harghita County, Transylvania, Romania.
 In its short form, it is also known as Odorhei in Romanian and Udvarhely in Hungarian.
 The Hungarian name of the town "Udvarhely" means "courtyard place".

 Demographics

-The city has a population of 34,257.
-Among those for whom data are available, 95.8% are ethnic Hungarians, making it the urban settlement with the third-highest proportion of Hungarians in Romania.
-The city is also home to communities of ethnic Romanians (2.6%) and Roma (1.5%).
+At the 2011 census, the city had a population of 34,257; among those for whom data were available, 95.8% were ethnic Hungarians, making it the urban settlement with the third-highest proportion of Hungarians in Romania.
+The city was also home to communities of ethnic Romanians (2.6%) and Roma (1.5%).
+According to the 2021 census, Odorheiu Secuiesc had a population of 31,335; of those, 87.29% were Hungarians, 2.3% Romanians, and 1.58% Roma.

-Half the population of the town professes Roman Catholicism (50.05%), while the remaining half is primarily divided between Hungarian Reformed (30.14%), Unitarian (14.71%), and Romanian Orthodox (2.54%) communities.
+As of 2011, half the population of the town professed Roman Catholicism (50.05%), while the remaining half was primarily divided between Hungarian Reformed (30.14%), Unitarian (14.71%), and Romanian Orthodox (2.54%) communities.

 History

 A Roman fortress was found under the ruins of a medieval fort in the centre of the town.
 A funeral inscription was also found placed by the veteran, Aelius Equester, former centurion, to his wife Aurelia Juiuni and himself.
 The inscription dates back to the 7th century AD.
 Stamps with the letters of the Alpinorum equitata cohort and the Ubiorum cohort were also found in Odorhei.
 The town, as the former seat of the Udvarhely comitatus, is one of the historical centers of Székely Land.
 The first known reference to the city was in a papal register of duties in 1334 when it was mentioned by its Hungarian name, a sacerdos de Oduorhel.
 Since 1615, when Gabriel Bethlen, Prince of Transylvania, reaffirmed the rights of the town, the place has been referred to as Székelyudvarhely.